-This gauges the percent of long-term residents who have suffered from a UTI.
-While more of these infections may reflect poorly on a nursing home's hygiene protocols, it can be difficult to compare different facilities due to facilities having differing reporting standards.
+This datapoint is a measure of the percent of long-term patients that suffered from UTI's.
+While a higher rate infections could reflect poorly on a facility's hygiene protocols, it can be problematic to compare different facilities due to reporting standards.

 Appropriately Uses Anti-Psychotic Medication

 In Heritage Hall North, 11.11% of Patients use Anti-Psychotic Medication